Back

 Percentage of Angler Trips by Permit

-We analyzed the percentage of each permit’s total angler trips coming from within all Atlantic wind lease areas area (see boxplot figure and table below).
+We analyzed the percentage of each permit’s total angler trips coming from within All Atlantic Lease Outlines 20241121 area (see boxplot figure and table below).
 Boxplots are important statistical summaries because they provide information about the distribution of the percentages.
 The boxplots below begin at the 1st quartile, or the value beneath which 25 percent of all observations fall.
 A thick line within the box identifies the median, the observation at which 50 percent of observations are above or beneath.
 The box ends at the 3rd quartile, or the observation beneath which 75 percent of observations fall.
 Nonparametric estimates of the minimum and maximum values are also indicated by the “whiskers” (dashed line terminating in a vertical line) that jut out from each side of the box.
 Any points outside of these whiskers are observations that are considered outliers.
 In our table , however, the maximum values are inclusive of outliers.
 The table below presents the minimum, 1st quartile, median, 3rd quartile, and maximum values for the area.
-These are the fifteen year angler trip percentages.
+These are the sixteen year angler trip percentages.
 The boxplot in the figure below further separate the area out by year.

 Area Min 1st Quartile Median 3rd Quartile Max

-All Atlantic Wind Lease Areas 0.03% 2% 5% 16% 100%
+All Atlantic Lease Outlines 20241121 0.03% 2% 6% 17% 100%

 Small Business Analysis